“Let a deep appreciation of nature be the foundation of your child’s education”

 If Loving Learning fails to provide notice a pro-rated refund will be offered.

-One month written notice is required to request an enrolment change.
+One month written notice is required to request an menthol change.
 All written notices must be received by Loving Learning on the last day of the month.
-Loving Learning will consider the request and honor the enrolment change if we have availability.
-Failure to provide one months notice will result in your child’s enrolment schedule and your child care fee remaining the same.
+Loving Learning will consider the request and honor the enrollment change if we have availability.
+Failure to provide one months notice will result in your child’s enrollment schedule and your child care fee remaining the same.

 The first four weeks are a probationary period.
 Loving Learning reserves the right to request that the child is withdrawn from the program if they are unable to adapt to the program and the staff believe the program is unable to meet their needs.
 In this situation only two weeks notice will be required and half a months fee will be refunded.

 Loving Learning will terminate services immediately in the following situations:

 A parent or family member behaving in an inappropriate manner within the center

 A parent or family member is abusive or aggressive towards a staff member or other families within the center

 A child has behavioural issues that compromise the safety of the children and staff

 Health & Wellness Policy